MicrosoftDocs/cpp-docs/docs/ide/customize-cmake-settings.md

 1. **ctestCommandArgs**: specifies additional switches to pass to CTest when running tests.

 1. **buildCommandArgs**: specifies additional switches to pass to the underlying build system.
 For example, passing -v when using the Ninja generator forces Ninja to output command lines.

+Additional settings are available for CMake Linux projects.
+See [Configure a CMake Linux project](../linux/cmake-linux-project.md).

 ## Environment variables